erroronline1/caro/readme.md

 ; timezone for calendar handling timezone = "Europe/Berlin"

+; address for application and security issues issue_mail = "dev@erroronline.one"

 [calendar]
 holidays = "01-01, 01-06, 05-01, 10-03, 11-01, 12-24, 12-25, 12-26, 12-31"